mmertdogann/node-express-crud-api/README.md

 ## Introduction

-In this project, I will create a Node JS and Express JS CRUD REST API.
+In this project, I have created a Node JS and Express JS CRUD REST API.